 - How long will the effects last?

-- What will happen when the effects wear off?
+- How might I feel when the effects wear off?

-- How much are you going to use and how often?
+- How much you’re going to use and how often

 - Have you used this before?
-If you have, what effects did you feel?
+If so, how did you feel?

 - Who will be around you when you drink or use drugs?

-- If you will be drinking or using with other people, do you know what each of you are taking and how much of it?
+- If you will be drinking or taking drugs with other people, how much you’re planning to take

 - How will you check in with each other and when?